Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Dissipative diamagnetism

 Finally, if we now switch off the harmonic trap by taking the limit $\omega_0 \rightarrow 0$ in Eq.~(\ref{dissipationzero}), we can recover the famous Landau diamagnetism result~\cite{sdg1}:

 We emphasize that the limits \(t \rightarrow \infty\) and \(\omega_0 \rightarrow 0\) do not commute.
 For obtaining the above result, we have first considered the limit \(t \rightarrow \infty\) in Eq.~ (\ref{mm}) to obtain Eq.~ (\ref{dissipationzero}), followed by the limit \(\omega_0 \rightarrow 0\) in the latter equation.
 Reversing the order of the two limits leads to an incorrect expression.
 Moreover, even if we take the limit \(t \rightarrow \infty\) first to obtain Eq.~(\ref{mz}), putting \(\omega_0 \rightarrow 0\) at this stage only leads to a part of the Landau's expression [Eq.~(\ref{landau})].
-This demonstrates the crucial role of confining boundaries in the context of dissipative diamagnetism.
+This demonstrates the crucial role of confining boundaries in the context of diamagnetism.
+We should also remark on the importance of the ordering of the limit \(\gamma \rightarrow 0\) in the context of recovering (\ref{landau}).
+A quick calculation reveals that while one can invoke this limit in (\ref{mag22}) leading to (\ref{dissipationzero}) which eventually leads to the correct expression for the Landau magnetic moment in (\ref{landau}) upon taking \(\omega_0 \rightarrow 0\), taking \(\gamma \rightarrow 0\) inside the integral in (\ref{mz1}) even for a non-zero \(\omega_0\) does not consistently lead to (\ref{landau}) if one performs the integral over the delta function first and then takes \(\omega_0 \rightarrow 0\).

 Finally, one can recast Eq.~(\ref{mag22}) in the following form: